Chemiatsalome/maternal-health-education-assistant/README.md

 # maternal-health-education-assistant
-A Flask-based web application that provides answers to user questions about first-trimester maternal health using the Together AI model.
-The app utilizes the meta-llama/Meta-Llama-3.1-405B-Instruct-Turbo model to offer detailed, contextually relevant responses on key topics.
+The application utilizes the meta-llama/Meta-Llama-3.1-405B-Instruct-Turbo model from Together.AI for generating responses.

 # Maternal Health Education Assistant